palu3492/marketplace-web-app/README.md

     * logout
     * register
 8. **List of Views and their short description**:

+    There is basically a view for each controller.
     * index.html - Home page of the website, displays all listings for sale posted by users of the site.
     Listings show the title, price, and image of the product for sale and who posted the listing.
     * listing.html - Displays a listing's information: title, price, condition, description, and images.